 Classic questionnaires activate the excuse centre in our brains

 The issue with classic marketing research is that people employ their slow thinking, even though they would otherwise use their fast thinking.
 Let’s take a look at the classic question from Net Promoter Score:

-The purchasing and recommending of tails is managed by our reptile brain.
-Those doing the thinking rarely know much about its motives (let alone the probability of its future behavior).
-People are often critically wrong when it comes to guessing their own motives.
-When performing research for McDonald’s, we asked the classic question: How important is it for you when choosing what to buy that the meat in your burger is of 100% Czech origin?
+One has to activate slow thinking to understand and answering such a complicated question.
+Whereas the purchasing and recommending of tails is managed by our fast reptile brain.
+Consumers – the owners of the reptile brain – rarely know much about its motives.
+They are often critically wrong when it comes to guessing their own motives.
+When performing research for McDonald’s, we asked the classic question: How important is it for you when choosing what to buy that the meat in your burger is of 100% domestic origin?
 The respondents answered that it was very important.
-We then also let people choose a burger quickly from a number of different brands and parameters, one of which was whether the meat was 100% Czech.
+We then also let people choose a burger quickly from a number of different brands and parameters, one of which was whether the meat was 100% domestic.
 In the end, the origin of the meat had a minimal impact.